Frequently asked

 My password won’t save, what do I do?

 To support the privacy and security of our members and services, we have strict password requirements.
-Our passwords must include the following; 10 letters, 1 upper case letter & 1 special character (confirm).
-If your password fulfils that criteria and it still won’t save, please contact support@cuhealth.com.au.
+Our passwords must include the following; 10 letters, 1 upper case letter and 1 special character (confirm).
+If your password fulfills that criteria and it still won’t save, please contact support@cuhealth.com.au.

 How do I register for CU Health?